azlan07/my-profile/README.md

 ### Hi there! 👋 I'm AZLAN

 Welcome to my GitHub profile!
-I'm a passionate developer who loves working on exciting projects and learning new technologies. 🚀
+I am a freelance fullstack web developer who enjoys working on interesting projects and learning new technologies. 🚀

 ---